Fractional Brauer configuration algebras II: covering theory: Covering theory for fractional Brauer configurations

 \subsection{The universal cover of $f_{ms}$-BC}

 \

 In this subsection, we construct explicitly the universal cover of any $f_{ms}$-BC $E$ (Corollary \ref{universality}) and apply it to describe the homotopy classes of walks in $E$ (Proposition \ref{unique factorization}).
-Recall that an f-BC $E=(E,P,L,d)$ is said to be of type MS (or $E$ is an $f_{ms}$-BC in short) if the partition $L$ of $E$ is trivial (\cite[Definition 3.15]{LL}), that is, $L(e)=\{e\}$ for each $e\in E$.
+Recall from Definition \ref{Def-fms-BC} that an f-BC $E=(E,P,L,d)$ is said to be of type MS (or $E$ is an $f_{ms}$-BC in short) if $L(e)=\{e\}$ for each $e\in E$.